open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 * `maxExportBatchSize` - the maximum batch size of every export.
 It must be smaller or equal to `maxQueueSize`.
 The default value is `512`.

-#### Fan-out processor
+#### Isolated processor

-This is a `LogRecordProcessor` composite ensuring the log record passed to `OnEmit` of the configured `processors` do not share mutable data.
+This is a `LogRecordProcessor` decorator ensuring the log record passed to `OnEmit` of the configured `processor` does not share mutable data with subsequent registered processors.
-For example, the `OnEmit` implementation of the fan-out processor can make a deep copy of the log record before passing it to each wrapped processor.
+For example, the `OnEmit` implementation of the isolated processor can make a deep copy of the log record before passing it to the wrapped processor.

 **Configurable parameters:**

-* `processors` - independent log processors.
+* `processor` - processor to be isolated.

 ## LogRecordExporter